data-integrations/wrangler/README.md

 A collection of [Directives](wrangler-docs/directives.md) and [Functions](wrangler-docs/functions/functions.md) to provide a complete solutions for dealing with your data.

 ## User Defined Directives
-**User Defined Directives, also known as UDD**, allow creation of custom directves to transform records in Wrangler.
+[User Defined Directives](wrangler-docs/custom-directive.md), also known as UDD, allow creation of custom directves to transform records in Wrangler.
 While there is a large collection of directives, tthere are however some omissions, and some specific cases for which UDDs are the solution.
-Learn more how you can build your custom directives [here](wrangler-docs/custom-directive.md).

 ## License and Trademarks